‘Call Of Duty’ Player Arrested For ‘Swatting’ Incident That Resulted In Innocent Father’s Death By Police

 Daniel Keem of YouTube channel DramaAlert interviewed Barriss Friday prior to the arrest.
 Using the Xbox LIVE alias “SWAuTistic”, Barriss admitted calling the police but argued he was not the only one to blame and it was not he who pulled the trigger.

-“The argument can be made that the police would never have showed up if I hadn’t made the call.
+“The argument can be made that the police would never have shown up if I hadn’t made the call.
 However, I don’t believe I’m the only guilty party involved in this whole incident considering I was contacted and almost instructed to swat, and taunted to swat,” the Call of Duty player attempted to explain.

 However, Barriss has a history of hoax calls.
 He admits to calling in a bomb threat to an MLG Call of Duty World League tournament in Dallas earlier this year that led to the evacuation of the Kay Bailey Hutchinson Convention Center.
 Additionally, the Los Angeles Times reports he was arrested in 2015 for calling in a bomb threat to the local ABC station in Glendale, Los Angeles.
 He was living in a transitional recovery center at the time of his arrest.

 Swatting, or calling the police to report a non-existent crime to frighten and intimidate the targeted address, has been a common problem in the online gaming community and with Hollywood celebrities for many years.
-In gaming, streamers have frequently been swatting and hoax call targets along with certain game developers but they have not turned deadly until now.
+In gaming, streamers have frequently been swatting and hoax call targets along with certain game developers, but they have not turned deadly until now.